-By 8pm I grabbed a bite to eat, made my way back to the hotel, and capped the night of by watching War For the Planet of the Apes.
+By 8pm I grabbed a bite to eat, made my way back to The Capsule Hotel, and capped the night of by watching War For the Planet of the Apes at a nearby movie theater.
 Day 2 in Sydney was officially a success, and I couldn't wait to see what adventures were in store for the next day.

 Travel Blogger.
 ESL Teacher.
 Optimistic Millennial Adventurer! -->